Tayeba Begum Lipi

 Tayeba Begum Lipi (born 1969) is a Bangladeshi artist and the co-founder and trustee of Britto Arts Trust.
-She has received Grand Prize at the 11th Asian Art Biennale, Bangladesh 2004.
+She received a Grand Prize at the 11th Asian Art Biennale, Bangladesh 2004.
 Lipi is a multimedia artist who has engaged in paintings, prints, installations and videos.
 Her works have been featured in notable group exhibitions, including the 54th Venice Biennale (2011) and Colombo Art Biennale (2012).
 She was also the commissioner for the Bangladesh Pavilion at the 54th Venice Biennale (2011).

 Early life and education

 Lipi was born in Gaibandha.
 The relationship with her choice of materials dates back to her childhood.
-As Lipi is the eleventh of the twelve children, she was often present when her nieces and nephews were brought into the world.
+As Lipi is the eleventh of twelve children, she was often present when her nieces and nephews were brought into the world.
 Later on, the stainless steel razor blade used by the midwives becomes a significant role in her works.
 She has used this medium to regenerate everyday objects, including bathtubs, baby perambulators, and handbags.
 In 1993, she obtained her Master of Fine Arts in Drawing and Painting from the University of Dhaka.

 Career

 Lipi has exhibited at Alliance Française (1998 and 2004) and Bengal Gallery of Fine Arts in Dhaka (2007).
 In 2002, Lipi co-founded Britto Arts Trust with her partner, artist Mahbubur Rahman.
-It is the first artist-run nonprofit organization in Bangladesh, which focuses on experimental and dynamic art through exhibitions, enabling international dialogue and exchange, and providing support to the country’s artists through residencies, workshops, and funding.
+It is the first artist-run nonprofit organization in Bangladesh, focusing on experimental and dynamic art through exhibitions, enabling international dialogue and exchange, and providing support to the country's artists through residencies, workshops, and funding.

-Lipi’s practice engages painting, printmaking, installation, and video to comment on themes including the politics of gender and female identity.
+Lipi's practice engages painting, printmaking, installation, and video to comment on themes including the politics of gender and female identity.
 Her works were largely influenced by 11 September attacks in New York in 2001.
 She encountered racial discrimination in the trip to Europe with her husband, in which they were treated as Bangladeshi Muslims.
 "People felt that they had to stick to only one identity", Lipi said.